 Location - Magnetic Island National Park, North Queensland, Australia

 Magnetic Island is a true gem for the explorer, boulderer, and/or coasteerer.
 Most of the island is covered in large granite boulders mixed in with the bushland and pine trees.
 Locals have been roaming these hills exploring their backyard for decades and Aboriginals before that for thousands of years.
 Rock art and artefacts from Aborigines, concrete structures from the WWII era, and evidence of previous explorers can be seen all over this island.
 One thing you may notice is that navigational rock cairns are prevalent on the island and helped locals navigate to these favourites.
-There are so several on-track walking trails around the island.
+There are also several on-track walking trails around the island.

 Magnetic island is also home to the largest population of koalas in northern Australia.
 Koalas are quiet, keep to themselves and like to hang out in the eucalyptus trees.
 Keep looking up in the trees and remember, if you do see them, they are quite shy so give them some space and admire them from afar.